 Finally, you can reinstall Amazon Music from Play Store or App Store and check for improvements.
 If that fails, too, report the problem to Amazon support.

 1. Force stop Amazon Music and clear the app’s cache

 The first thing to do is to restart your device and try again.
 If that fails and Amazon Music is not playing or not working at all, force-stop the app and clear the cache.
 You can do that in System settings.

 Here’s how to clear the cache from Amazon Music on Android:

 - Open the app and check for improvements.

 2. Check the network

 The next thing you need to check is the internet connection.
-Unless you downloaded some track for offline listening, Amazon Music requires a stable internet connection.
+Unless you downloaded some tracks for offline listening, Amazon Music requires a stable internet connection.
 You can test this in other network-dependable apps like Chrome or social networks.
 If you don’t see any issues, continue to the next step.